farcaster-project/RFCs/06-instructions-and-digests.md

 We illustrate the effect client's control flow operations exert over a daemon, and its feedback loop back to the client.
 Both client and daemon have the responsability to exchange valid `instruction` and `state digest` messages based on their respective state and user actions.
 Please see the trust assumptions at [security considerations](#security-considerations).

 A protocol transition moves the protocol execution forward -- that is a step in the swap process.
-A subset of states that fulfills the predicates for enabling a given transition must be met, in order to be able to make the step in the swap process.
+The set of states that fulfills the predicates for enabling a given transition must be met, in order to be able to carry out the step in the swap process.

 Please find below a high-level summary of this interaction:

 1. A valid client `instruction` message sent by the client to the daemon controls the daemon to fire a given enabled protocol transition.
-3. Daemon consumes client `instruction` control flow message and
+2. Daemon consumes client `instruction` control flow message and
-4. Daemon fires transitions that are in one-to-one correspondence with client instructions (if predicate conditions met)
+3. Daemon fires transitions that are in one-to-one correspondence with client instructions (if predicate conditions met)
-5. As a consequence of firing protocol transitions, daemon's internal swap state may be modified
+4. As a consequence of firing protocol transitions, daemon's internal swap state may be modified
-6. If the swap state was modified, daemon must update client by sending a `state digest` message to the client informing it about the new swap state and thus what enabled protocol transitions client may next instruct to fire
+5. If the swap state was modified, daemon must update client by sending a `state digest` message to the client informing it about the new swap state and thus what enabled protocol transitions client may next instruct to fire
-7. Client then may fire any of the new enabled protocol transition and progress on the protocol execution (back to step 1)
+6. Client then may fire any of the new enabled protocol transition and progress on the protocol execution (back to step 1)

 ### The `alice_session_params` Instruction